DOI-BOR/et-demands/docs/data_sources.rst

 Study Area
 ~~~~~~~~~~

 HUC8 and HUC10 features can be extracted from the full - `[USGS Watershed Boundary Dataset] <http://nhd.usgs.gov/wbd.html>`_ (WBD) geodatabase.
-A subset of the WBD HUC polygons can downloaded using the `[USDA Geospatial Data Gateway] <https://gdg.sc.egov.usda.gov/>`_ or the full dataset can be downloaded using the [USGS FTP](ftp://rockyftp.cr.usgs.gov/vdelivery/Datasets/Staged/WBD/).
+A subset of the WBD HUC polygons can downloaded using the `[USDA Geospatial Data Gateway] <https://gdg.sc.egov.usda.gov>`_ or the full dataset can be downloaded using the [USGS FTP] : ftp://rockyftp.cr.usgs.gov/vdelivery/Datasets/Staged/WBD

-County features can be downloaded from the [USDA Geospatial Data Gateway](https://gdg.sc.egov.usda.gov/).
+County features can be downloaded from the `[USDA Geospatial Data Gateway] <https://gdg.sc.egov.usda.gov>`_.
 For the zonal stats prep tool to work, the shapefile must have a field called "COUNTYNAME".
 Other county features (such as the `[US Census Cartographic Boundary Shapefiles] <https://www.census.gov/geo/maps-data/data/tiger-cart-boundary.html>`_ could eventually be supported (or the name field could be manually changed to COUNTYNAME).

 The GRIDMET grid cells can be constructed how?

 Crop Type Data